 Learning to embrace my unique design has been a journey.
 Sometimes it has been easy (like when I majored in Creative Writing and Business Management) and other times it has been hard (I have wasted way too much time agonizing over what others think of me).
 But, through it all, my Creator has shown me His intentionality in my life.

-In recent years, I’ve discovered Sabbath as a space to process my unique design and purpose with the one who created me.
-Now, I use storytelling and intentional questions to help others embrace the gift of Sabbath as a guide for finding their sense of purpose and belonging.
+In recent years, I’ve discovered Sabbath as a space to fully rest in my unique design and purpose with the one who created me.
+Now, I use storytelling and intentional questions to help others put a simple family Sabbath practice in their week.
 I think it’s a pretty cool gig, but then again, that’s how I’m designed.

 things people have said about my writing